Fights in Tight Spaces

 - 7 % negative mentions

 The game's story is minimal and often described as simplistic, serving primarily as a backdrop for the gameplay rather than a focal point.
-Players control a secret agent on various missions against criminal organizations, but the narrative lacks depth and variety, with many reviewers expressing a desire for more substantial storytelling and character development.
-While some appreciate the light-hearted, action-movie vibe, the consensus is that the gameplay mechanics overshadow the narrative, which is often seen as a mere justification for the combat.
+Players take on the role of a secret agent tasked with defeating various criminal organizations, but the narrative lacks depth and is often overshadowed by the mechanics and combat.
+While some appreciate the light-hearted, action-movie vibe, many reviewers express a desire for a more engaging storyline and character development to enhance the overall experience.

 “While the premise and story is simple, it's a very innovative and well thought out game that combines the positioning strategy of games like chess or Into the Breach, satisfying turn-based combat with stylish animations as you elbow ninjas in the face and throw mafia thugs off the roof, and deckbuilding strategy from Slay the Spire.”